0 Comments

 “All of this angst could have avoided by the council sticking to their planning scheme and working in the public, not the developer’s interest said Liz.
 The helicopter facility belongs at one of the designated air services facilities in the Cassowary Coast".
 The Community For Coastal and Cassowary Conservation (C4) has filed an appeal in the Planning and Environment court against the helicopter development approval.
 Mission Beach Cassowaries is helping raise funds for the appeal.
 Please go to nohelicoptershere gofundme if you would like to help.
 Ends More information Liz Gallie Mission Beach Cassowaries 0414402315 Pedro O’Connor Australian Inbound - Private Epic Journeys 0418 113 227 |

-This website is managed by Mission Beach Cassowaries inc to share information about the No Helicopters Here campaign against the approval of A HELICOPTER BASE on 2224 Tully Mission Beach Road.
+Sign the petition This website is managed by Mission Beach Cassowaries inc to share information about the No Helicopters Here campaign against the approval of A HELICOPTER BASE on 2224 Tully Mission Beach Road.

-On 3rd Dec the appeal was reviewed.
+The appeal was reviewed.
 Judge Morzone ordered (above) the appellant (C4) to provide a list of matters they wish to be considered for inclusion in the proposed conditions attached to any approval of the development application.
+3rd September 2021

-On the 3rd September an Order (above) was made by his Honour Judge Morzone QC.
+Order (above) made by his Honour Judge Morzone QC.
+Appeal review listed for 3 December 2021 6th August 2021

-Grounds on which Mission Helicopters, as co respondent , will defend the appeal .
+Grounds on which Mission Helicopters, as co respondent , defended the appeal .
+5th Mar 2021

-March 2022
+September 2022

 Categories |